FasterSpeeding/hikari-orchestrator/docs/index.md

   encrypt TCP connections.

-These options and arguments can also be provided as environment variables (including through a `.env` file); to see the relevant env variable names use `hikari_orchestrator --help`.
+These options and arguments can also be provided as environment variables (including as part of a `.env` file); to see the relevant env variable names use `hikari_orchestrator --help`.

 ```py
 --8<-- "./docs_src/index.py:27:31"
 ```

-Then you need to startup a child bot instance.
-For this you'll use Orchestrator's [Bot][hikari_orchestrator.Bot] implementation of [GatewayBotAware][hikari.traits.GatewayBotAware] which will need to be given the Orchestrator's server and the bot's token but otherwise can be used just like the standard gateway bot. `local_shard_count` indicates how many shards the bot instance should try to startup.
+Then you need to startup some child bot instances.
+For this you'll use Orchestrator's [Bot][hikari_orchestrator.Bot] implementation of [GatewayBotAware][hikari.traits.GatewayBotAware] which needs to be given the Orchestrator server's address and the bot's token but otherwise can be used just like the standard gateway bot. `local_shard_count` indicates how many shards the bot instance should try to startup.

 !!! note
     To use SSL encryption for TCP connections you'll need to pass the